 To contact Deborah: email@example.com

 Linda retired as a Colonel from the U.S. Army in 2011, with more than 29 years of active duty service.
-She served first as a Military Intelligence Officer and then as a fully accredited Latin American Foreign Area Officer.
-Her career highlight was serving as the Commander of US Military Group Guatemala from 2006–2009, the first female Army officer to command a US Military Group in Latin America.
-She completed her final tour of duty as the Deputy Chief of Studies at the Inter-American Defense College at Ft.
-McNair, Washington, DC, in July 2011.
+A fluent Spanish speaker, she served first as a Military Intelligence Officer and then as a fully accredited Latin American Foreign Area Officer.
+Her career highlight is being the first female Army officer to command a U.S. Military Group in Latin America, serving as the Commander of U.S. Military Group Guatemala from 2006– 2009.
+She completed her final tour of duty as the Deputy Chief of Studies at the InterAmerican Defense College at Ft.
+McNair, Washington, D.C., in July 2011.

 Join Linda on Twitter: @llgouldsrq